Shaifalim02/DNS-Configuration-in-Windows-2022-Server/README.md

 ---

 ### 🧠 What You’ll Learn
-- How to install the DNS Server role via Server Manager (Image 2)
+- How to manage DNS zones and records using DNS Manager
-- How to verify DNS setup in the Server Manager dashboard (Image 3)
+- How to install the DNS Server role via Server Manager
-- How to manage DNS zones and records using DNS Manager (Image 1)
+- How to verify DNS setup in the Server Manager dashboard

 ## 🔧 Step-by-Step DNS Configuration